Entering this new territory called pregnancy does comes with its challenges… Challenges I did not expect would be so debilitating…

-I considered stopping brushing my teeth altogether but being the anti-cavity freak that I am, I had to brush my teeth.
-I thought about brushing the front teeth only, but what is the point in that… Thought the toothpaste was the culprit so tried a few different ones, did not make a difference… tried using a smaller toothbrush, Nope did not work either.
+I considered stopping brushing my teeth altogether but being the anti-cavity freak that I am, I have to brush my teeth.
+I thought about brushing the front teeth only, but what is the point in that… Thought the toothpaste was the culprit so tried a few different ones but it did not make a difference… tried using a smaller toothbrush, Nope did not work either.

-I would just brace myself to go through the ordeal, sweating and shaking, trying to stare blankly at the wall, using my calm breathing in hopes that the gagging would not turn into throwing up.
+I just brace myself to go through the ordeal: sweating and shaking, trying to stare blankly at the wall, using my calm breathing in hopes that the gagging will not turn into throwing up.

-As soon as the now familiar gaging sensation appeared, more breathing and a quick spit out, which in itself made me gag even more, a rinse and ahh… deep breath, the relief to be done.
+As soon as the now familiar gaging sensation appears, more breathing and a quick spit out, which in itself makes me gag even more, a rinse and ahh… deep breath, the relief to be done.

-I kept on telling Baby Peanut that I was not trying to poison it – I don’t know the sex and truly don’t want to know (more on that later) so I use ‘it’ as a pronoun – that what I put in my mouth was for both our benefits… Don’t think Baby Peanut cared or had anything to do with it really.
+I keep on telling Baby Peanut that I am not trying to poison it – I don’t know the sex and truly don’t want to know (more on that later) so I use ‘it’ as a pronoun – that what I put in my mouth is for both our benefits… Don’t think Baby Peanut cares or has anything to do with it really.

 Always a thought for my neighbors though, can they hear the humming getting louder as the gagging kicks in and wonder what the heck is going on?

 Pooping looked like it was becoming a sweaty, blood vessel popping, hemorrhoid forming adventure.
 Fun right?

 I have always been a daily kind of girl so when it first started I thought well, tomorrow.
 But tomorrow did not come for a looong time…

 So you try right, regardless of not having an urge whatsoever.